 If the tires are not secured properly to the rest of the vehicle, they may become loose during travel, causing the driver to lose control of the car.

-With the help of an experienced Texas automobile products liability attorney, all responsible parties will be held accountable for your injuries.
+With the help of an experienced Dallas automobile products liability attorney, all responsible parties will be held accountable for your injuries.

 What Should I Do After a Crash?